cplain/cplain.github.io/_posts/2015-09-21-google-tag-manager.markdown

 Up the top we name our variable.
 This will be how we refer to it later.
 Remember in most analytics solutions you will have a lot of variables, so you may want to define some sort of convention to make the list easier to navigate in future.

 Then in the value field we put in our tracking id.
-That means now, whenever I use this variable via the syntax `{{GA - Tracking ID}}` I am actually referencing my id!
+That means now, whenever I use this variable via the syntax `{% raw %}{{GA - Tracking ID}}{% endraw %}` I am actually referencing my id!

 When we click **Create Variable** we will see our new constant in the **User-Defined Variables** section.
 If we ever want to update the name, or value or even type we can by simply clicking on it.